positron48/esp32-caretaker/readme.md

 To modify the web interface:
 1. Edit the HTML file in `data/html/index.html`
 2. The changes will be automatically incorporated during the next build
+3. The HTML content is automatically compressed with gzip during the build process
+4. The compressed content is embedded directly in the firmware as a byte array
-3. No need to upload filesystem images as the HTML is embedded in the firmware
+5. No need to upload filesystem images as the HTML is embedded in the firmware
+6. The web server serves the compressed content with appropriate headers for browser decompression

 ## Usage